-8 An NGO-inspired certification program has proved slightly more successful.
-Rainforest Alliance developed SmartVoyager in collaboration with its Ecuador-based partner Conservación y Desarrollo.
+&lt;sup>8 An NGO inspired certification program has proved a bit more successful.
+Rainforest Alliance developed SmartVoyager in collaboration with its Ecuador-based partner Conservación y Desarrollo (C&D).
 The program awards its green seal of approval to tour boat operators and accommodations in Ecuador that meet conservation standards for protecting the environment, wildlife and the well-being of workers and local communities.
-Launched in 1998, so far Smart Voyager has certified nine boats in the Galapagos and two accommodations in mainland Ecuador.
+Launched in 1998, so far Smart Voyager has certified 9 boats in Galapagos and 2 accommodations in main land Ecuador.